Krushna-Prasad-Sahoo/JavaPractice-self/README.md

-## This repo contains Java code practised by me.
+## This repo contains Java code practiced by me.